Edit the firmware

 You can use the same script used to flash the bootloader (

-build.sh) that will do everything for you: compile the firmware, convert the binary to UF2 format and upload it to the kit:
+make.py) that will do everything for you: compile the firmware, convert the binary to UF2 format and upload it to the kit:

-If you haven't already, double-click the reset button of your kit an click any key.
 If this is your first time building the software, platformio will take a while installing all the needed dependencies, be patient.
 If there are no errors you should see an output similar to this:

 If you want to install the firmware manually (or you had some problem with the build script) just follow this steps: